iacercalixto/visualsem/README.md

 If you want to retrieve using glosses in multiple languages, you can first combine glosses together into a single index and retrieve as below.

     # use flag --help to see what each option entails.
-    python combine_sentencebert_glosses.py --strategy {all, top8, all_but_swedish_and_farsi}
+    python combine_sentencebert_glosses.py --strategy {all, top8}

     python retrieval_gloss.py
         --input_files example_data/queries.txt
         --glosses_sentence_bert_path dataset/gloss_files/glosses.combined-top8.h5
         --glosses_bnids_path dataset/gloss_files/glosses.combined-top8.bnids

-The above command will build an index using glosses for the 8 best performing languages (according to experiments in our paper) instead of the 14 languages supported.
-This gloss matrix is then ranked according to gloss similarity to each sentential query in `queries.txt`, and the associated nodes are retrieved.
+The above command will build an index using glosses for the 8 best performing languages (according to experiments in our paper) instead of all the 14 supported languages.
+This gloss matrix is then ranked according to gloss similarity to each query in `queries.txt`, and the associated nodes are retrieved.
 Among other options, you can set the number of nodes to retrieve for each sentence (`--topk` parameter).

 ### Image retrieval

 We use [Open AI's CLIP](https://github.com/openai/CLIP) as our image retrieval model.
 CLIP has a bi-encoder architecture with one text and one image encoder.
 We encode all English glosses in VisualSem using CLIP's text encoder, and we encode the image we are using to query the KG with CLIP's image encoder.
-Retrieval is again implemented as k-NN where we compute a dot-product between the query vector representing the input image and the nodes' gloss matrix.
-We directly retrieve the top-k unique nodes associated to the most relevant glosses as the results.
+Retrieval is again implemented as k-NN where we compute the dot-product between the query vector representing the input image and the nodes' gloss matrix.
+We directly retrieve the top-k unique nodes associated to the highest scoring glosses as the results.

 #### Reproduce paper results

-First, run the script below to extract features for all images in the validation/test sets with CLIP.
+First, if you have not downloaded the validation and test image features extracted with CLIP ([visualsem-image-features.valid.CLIP-RN50x4.npz](https://surfdrive.surf.nl/files/index.php/s/SvWgg9RZNEaXHls) and [visualsem-image-features.test.CLIP-RN50x4.npz](https://surfdrive.surf.nl/files/index.php/s/pRsiPCuDLpUxmmZ)), run the script below.

     python encode_images_with_CLIP.py

-To reproduce the image retrieval results in our paper (metric scores obtained on validation and test image splits), run the command below.
+To reproduce the image retrieval results in our paper (metric scores obtained on validation and test image splits), run the script below.

     python retrieval_image_paper.py

 #### Retrieve nodes for an arbitrary image

-Assuming the file `/path/to/queries.txt` contains the full path to an image file per line,  by running `retrieval_image.py` as below you will generate `/path/to/queries.txt.bnids` with the retrieved nodes.
+Assuming the file `/path/to/queries.txt` contains the full path to one image file per line,  by running `retrieval_image.py` as below you will generate `/path/to/queries.txt.bnids` with the retrieved nodes.
 The generated file contains the retrieved nodes (i.e. BNid) followed by their score (i.e. cosine similarity with the query image).
 You can retrieve nodes from VisualSem for each image query by running:

     python retrieval_image.py --input_file /path/to/queries.txt